Senj: History

-The military captaincy of Senj was established in 1469 in order to defend against the invading Ottoman and Venetian armies.
-The town sheltered thousands of refugees from nearby occupied areas.
-The Nehaj Fortress was completed in 1558 on the hill Nehaj, which at the time was outside of town.
-Today it is wholly within the town's borders.
 The wars with the Ottomans lasted well into the 17th century.
-During this time the Uskoks lived in Senj and occupied the fortress.
+During this time the Uskoks lived in Senj and occupied its fortress.
+One of the most significant Uskoks was Ivo Senjanin (Ivo of Senj), who frequently launched expeditions against the Ottomans until his execution in 1612.
 They served an important purpose during the wars since they had small units of men rowing swift boats that proved to be very effective guerrilla forces.
 However, after the Uskok War with Venice, which ended in 1617, they were forbidden to settle in the area.
 Prince Radic was appointed Prince of Senj by king Rudolf emperor of Austria (1 December 1600).
 (Radic family) Native noble family from Lika region; members of the family were Uskok military leaders at the headquarters in Senj.

+Notable polymath and writer Pavao Ritter Vitezović was born within the city walls in 1652, whose work later inspired the Illyrian movement.

 The 18th century brought some prosperity, especially with the construction of the Josephina (named after Emperor Joseph II) linking the Adriatic coast via Senj to Karlovac.
 The railway line built in 1873 between Fiume (Rijeka) and Karlovac did not pass by Senj which held back further development.

-Until 1918, the town was part of the Austrian monarchy (Kingdom of Croatia-Slavonia, Lika-Krbava County after the compromise of 1867), in the Croatian Military Frontier (Regiment III).
+In March 1873, a savings bank opened in Senj.

+Apart from a brief period as part of the Illyrian Provinces during the Napoleonic Wars, the town was part of the Croatian Military Frontier (District II, Ottochaner Regiment, right on the border with District III, Oguliner Regiment) within the Habsburg monarchy (from 1804 the Austrian Empire, after the compromise of 1867 Austria-Hungary).
+When the frontier was dissolved in 1881 it became part of the Kingdom of Croatia-Slavonia (itself within Transleithania and Austria-Hungary) where it was briefly part of the Lika-Otočac District (a transitional merger of Military Frontier districts I and II) before becoming part of Lika-Krbava County in 1886.

+In 1929, an HKD Napredak branch was founded in Senj.